agordon/agnostic/PLANS.md

     * SIGPIPE ?
     * Perhaps a singleton representing "current process" (asusming this will always be a "single process" operting system?
+    * Implement real files+pipes, with numeric file descriptors as entries to a `ProcessState` array of files/streams.
+    * Each File/Stream have a callback when lines are added - allowed javascript callbacks to visualization of information passing

 * Shell Execution Environment
     * See Section [2.12 Shell Excution ENV](http://pubs.opengroup.org/onlinepubs/009695399/utilities/xcu_chap02.html#tag_02_12)